Artemis

-In ancient Greek religion and mythology, Artemis (/ˈɑrtɪmɪs/; Ἄρτεμις) is the goddess of the hunt, the wilderness, wild animals, nature, vegetation, childbirth, care of children, and chastity.
-She was heavily identified with Selene, the personification of the Moon, and Hecate, another lunar deity, and was thus regarded as one of the most prominent lunar deities in mythology, alongside the aforementioned two.
-She would often roam the forests of Greece, attended by her large entourage, mostly made up of nymphs, some mortals, and hunters.
+In ancient Greek religion and mythology, Artemis (/ˈɑrtɪmɪs/; Ἄρτεμις) is the goddess of the hunt, the wilderness, wild animals, transitions, nature, vegetation, childbirth, care of children, and chastity.
+In later times, she was identified with Selene, the personification of the Moon.
+She was often said to roam the forests and mountains, attended by her entourage of nymphs.
 The goddess Diana is her Roman equivalent.

-In Greek tradition, Artemis is the daughter of Zeus and Leto, and the twin sister of Apollo.
+In Greek tradition, Artemis is the daughter of Zeus and Leto, and twin sister of Apollo.
 In most accounts, the twins are the products of an extramarital liaison.
-For this, Zeus' wife Hera forbade Leto from giving birth anywhere on land.
+For this, Zeus's wife Hera forbade Leto from giving birth anywhere on solid land.
 Only the island of Delos gave refuge to Leto, allowing her to give birth to her children.
-Usually, Artemis is the twin to be born first, who then proceeds to assist Leto in the birth of the second child, Apollo.
-Like her brother, she was a kourotrophic (child-nurturing) deity, that is the patron and protector of young children, especially young girls, and women, and was believed to both bring disease upon women and children and relieve them of it.
+In one account, Artemis is born first and then proceeds to assist Leto in the birth of the second twin, Apollo.

+Artemis was a kourotrophic (child-nurturing) deity, being the patron and protector of young children, especially young girls.
 Artemis was worshipped as one of the primary goddesses of childbirth and midwifery along with Eileithyia and Hera.
-Much like Athena and Hestia, Artemis preferred to remain a maiden goddess and was sworn never to marry, and was thus one of the three Greek virgin goddesses, over whom the goddess of love and lust, Aphrodite, had no power whatsoever.
+She was also a patron of healing and disease, particularly among women and children, and was believed to send both good health and illness upon women and children.
+Artemis was one of the three major virgin goddesses, alongside Athena and Hestia.
+Artemis preferred to remain an unmarried maiden and was one of the three Greek goddesses over whom Aphrodite had no power.